akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/by-trait.md

 # Predefined Directives (by trait)

-All predefined directives are organized into traits that form one part of the overarching `Directives` trait.
+All predefined directives are organized into traits that form one part of the overarching @unidoc[Directives] trait.

 <a id="request-directives"></a>
 ## Directives filtering or extracting from the request